-Newell Creek Watershed is low in elevation and has been shaped largely by seasonally driven rainfall.
+Newell Creek, a tributary to Abernethy Creek has been shaped largely by seasonally driven rainfall.
 The upper terrace that generally follows Beavercreek and Molalla roads has no surface creeks.
 Historically, rainfall was intercepted by forest cover and water that reached the ground was held in place or allowed to slowly percolate to the groundwater table.
 Only a small amount ran off the surface during infrequent, large storms.
-A network of seven surface creeks emerges at the canyon edge.
-These have steep gradients until they reach the main stem in the canyon bottom.